According to the BBC a woman owed a £1m gambling debt to the Ritz Club casino from April 2012.

 Les messages les plus consultés du forum

-Bonus exclusif sans dépôt Impressario
+Orca Spins - Bonus exclusif sans dépôt

-Casino Dream Royale sans dépôt
+Casino MrO - Bonus exclusif sans dépôt

 I believe individuals should bet what they can afford and accept legitimate losses - but in this case I suspect the Ritz took advantage of this woman because of her financial status and allowed her to run up a massive debt, which I'm sure they would not do for most customers.
 I wouldn't be surprised if the Las Vegas casino was also aware of her gambling habits and yet only too happy to take her wagers, whether or not she had a problem.
 Nevertheless, at the end of the day this woman did knowingly lose all that money and should pay up if she has the means to do so.
 I hope she has learned a lesson and is getting the help she needs to deal with what looks like a behavioural addiction.